kurator-dev/kurator/docs/proposals/kuratorcd/kurator-cd.md

 Kurator is designed to unify the installation of Flagger as a fleet plugin in a given single or multiple clusters.

-Then use the kurator application to distribute the Flagger configuration.
+Then use the Kurator application to distribute the Flagger configuration.
 Kurator's unified configuration distribution.

-Kurator puts the Continuous Delivery's api under the app's api, so that when Kurator deploys the app in the target cluster, it also deploys the corresponding Continuous Delivery policy.
+Kurator puts the Continuous Delivery's api under the [Application](https://github.com/kurator-dev/kurator/blob/main/pkg/apis/apps/v1alpha1/types.go) CRD, so that when Kurator deploys the workload in the target cluster, it also deploys the corresponding Continuous Delivery policy.

 Here's the preliminary design for the Unified Continuous Delivery: